Top 10 Most Insanely Luxurious Hotels On Planet Earth

 2. Al Bustan Palace, Muscat, Oman

-As you stretch your head back to take in the 124-foot-high octagonal lobby, done up with with rosewood, mother of pearl, gold leaf inlays and a colossal three tonne, 59-foot-high Bohemian crystal chandelier – there’s a serious risk that you might explode to death from sheer Palatial Opulence Overload (POO).
+As you stretch your head back to take in the 124-foot-high octagonal lobby, done up with rosewood, mother of pearl, gold leaf inlays, and a colossal three-tonne, 59-foot-high Bohemian crystal chandelier – there’s a serious risk that you might explode to death from sheer Palatial Opulence Overload (POO).
 This is some heavy POO and demands to be treated with the utmost respect.

-Sultan Qaboos, who’s name clearly reveals he’s straight out of an Indiana Jones/Game of Thrones Christmas special mashup (Game of Indiana Thrones?), reportedly retains an entire floor for his personal opulence needs.
+Sultan Qaboos, whose name clearly reveals he’s straight out of an Indiana Jones/Game of Thrones Christmas special mashup (Game of Indiana Thrones?), reportedly retains an entire floor for his personal opulence needs.

 Oh God!
 Please someone make that show…